 This first point provides an example of where Turchin's work could be carried on in the context of information theory, which directly addresses the issues of freedom and determinism.
-In particular, formulas for the entropies of the systems, subsystems, and the environment in question should be developed.
+In particular, formulas for the entropies of the systems, subsystems, and the whole environment in question should be developed.

-A third point is that, following a transition, the elements a, at the penultimate level become specialized.
-Examples include the differentiation of tissues following the transition to reflexes, and the various mental capacities of humans following the transition to thought.
+A third point is that, following a transition, the elements a_i at the penultimate level become specialized.
+Examples include the tissues of the organism following the transition to reflexes and the mental capacities of the human following the transition to thought.
 Again, this point could be pursued using information theory, and by examining the entropies of the subsystems.

-A final point is that Turchin only concerns himself with the functional aspects of organism, as opposed to their structural ones.
+A final point is that Turchin only concerns himself with the "functional" aspects of organism, as opposed to their "structural" ones.
 For example, the transition from unicellular to multicellular organisms is certainly a meta-system transition in some sense.
 Yet from a functional perspective it is irrelevant whether the bits of matter which accomplish digestion, for instance, are made of molecules, organelles, cells, or tissues.
+These are issues of structure, not function.

 Turchin's evolutionary hierarchy begins at the level of living cells.
 It assumes existing life forms which can replicate and evolve.
 I believe an argument can be made that the origins of life itself were a meta-system transition at the molecular level.
-In particular I refer to the work of Ilya Prigogine [1] and others [2] on catastrophe theory and chemical systems far from equilibrium.
-I suggest that a 'bifurcation' or 'cusp catastrophe' may be a case of meta-system transition, where a higher level of organization of a system is discontinuously arrived at through the indeterminate processes acting on the lower level.
+In particular I refer to the work of Ilya Prigogine1 and others2 on catastrophe theory and chemical systems far from equilibrium.
+I suggest that a "bifurcation" or "cusp catastrophe" may be a case of a meta-system transition, where a higher level of organization of a system is discontinuously arrived at through the indeterminate processes acting on the lower level.

-This grand evolutionary perspective is at the heart of POS and IOF.
+Turchin's grand evolutionary perspective is at the heart of POS and IOF.
 Around the outside of this structure is a wealth of more specific theories on all the stages of evolution, but in particular concerning psychology, language, and society.
 On psychology, Turchin appears to stand in the tradition of the American cognitive scientists.
-'Representations' (Russian predstavlenie: presentation, idea, notion, representation) are fundamental to him, and form the link between the psychologies of humans and animals.
+"Representations" (Russian predstavlenie: presentation, idea, notion, representation) are fundamental to him, and form the link between the psychologies of humans and animals.

 Anything with the capacity of the reflex can represent.
-Con-

-sider the controversial example of the thermostat that can have two beliefs: hot enough or not hot enough; or the snail that 'loves' water of 16° C. Reflexes are 'atomic concepts', fundamental representations involving single neurons only.
+Consider the famous example of the thermostat that can have two beliefs: hot enough or not hot enough, or the snail that "loves" water of 16 degrees centigrade.
+Reflexes are "atomic concepts", fundamental representations involving single neurons only.
 Building from this, instincts are hierarchies of representations involving more than one neuron or other complex reflex.
-For example, the snail that loves 16° water and light, or moves more than one muscle fiber at a time, is acting instinctively, not reflexively.
-Learning is then the ability to relate these complex representations together to control and form new 'instincts' not provided by the genetic code.
+For example, the snail that loves 16 degree water and light, or moves more than one muscle fiber at a time, is acting instinctually, not reflexively.
+Learning is then the ability to relate these complex representations together to control and form new "instincts" not provided by the genetic code.